PunVas/pOCR/README.md

    5) My future plans for this repo
       - A custom screenshot tool
       - Adding GitHub Actions to get releases automatically
-      - Adding support for more distros
+      - Adding support for major distros and DEs.
       - Adding support for more langs.
       - Suggestions by users...